 Group head: Lorenz Radlinger, PhD

-The «Pelvic Floor and Incontinence Group» focuses on the neuromechanical analysis of the pelvic floor.
+The «Pelvic Floor and Continence Group» focuses on the neuromechanical analysis of the pelvic floor.